-From the lessor's point of view, the expected impact should be limited, as the requirements of IFRS 16 remain substantially unchanged from the current IAS 17.
+From the lessor's point of view, the expected impact should be limited, as the requirements of IFRS 16 remain essentially unchanged from the current IAS 17.

-For the lessee, IFRS 16 will require recognition in the balance sheet of all leases, in the form of a right-of-use on the leased asset presented under fixed assets, along with the recognition of a financial liability for the rent and other payments to be made over the leasing period.
-The right-of-use assets will be amortised on a straight-line basis and the financial liabilities will be amortised on an actuarial basis over the lease period.
-Under IAS 17, operating leases require no recognition in the balance sheet.
+For the lessee, IFRS 16 will require recognition in the balance sheet of all leases, in the form of a right-of-use on the leased asset recognised under fixed assets, along with the recognition of a financial liability for the rent and other payments to be made over the leasing period.
+The right-of-use asset will be amortised on a straight-line basis and the financial liability will be amortised on an actuarial basis over the lease period.
+The main change induced by this new standard is related to contracts which, under IAS 17, met the definition of operating leases, and as such, did not require recognition in the balance sheet of the leased assets.